 While discipleship is intertwined with all expressions of campus life at Asbury, we have several things we do very intentionally to give students entry points for new growth.
-An entry point for students living on campus is Koinonias.
-A Spiritual Life Assistant on every floor of every resident hall provides a weekly time for students to gather and worship as a floor.
+Every discipleship moment at Asbury is a reflection of Acts 2 - being together for prayer, conversation, and encountering Scripture.
+When Asbury students enter these discipleship moments, they grow in holiness, stewardship, and mission.

 "Gather": An entry point for students living on campus is the weekly Gather.
 A SLA (Spiritual Life Assistant) organizes an intentional weekly gathering on their floor/unit where students gather together to do life together.
 SLA's foster a time of connection, prayer and sharing to allow hallmates to really get to know and care about those around them.